hoytech/quadrable/README.md

 ### quadb importProof

-This is the opposite of `exportProof`.
+This is the complement to `exportProof`.
 It takes the encoded proof and uses it to create a new partial tree.

 The current head must be the empty tree (all 0 bytes):

     $ quadb checkout new-partial-tree

-If the proof is stored in a file `my-proof`, import it like this:
+If the proof is in hex and is stored in a file `my-proof`, import it like this:

     $ quadb importProof --hex < my-proof